u-boot/u-boot/doc/develop/process.rst

    * suggested tests

-   Although the custodian is supposed to perform his own tests it is a well-known and accepted fact that he needs help from other developers who - for example - have access to the required hardware or tool chains.
+   Although the custodian is supposed to perform their own tests it is a well-known and accepted fact that they needs help from other developers who - for example - have access to the required hardware or tool chains.
    The custodian request help for tests and feedback from specific maintainers and U-Boot users.

 #.
 Once tests are passed, some agreed time limit expires, the custodian
-   requests that the changes in his public git repository be merged into the main tree.
-If necessary, the custodian may have to adapt his changes to allow for a clean merge.
+   requests that the changes in their public git repository be merged into the main tree.
+If necessary, the custodian may have to adapt their changes to allow for a clean merge.
    Todo: define a reasonable time limit.
 3 weeks?